 Rule #1: Shut Up and LISTEN!

 Don’t get me wrong, I still have a hard time with this.
 It is very American to follow the old adage that says: If you can’t Dazzle them with your Brilliance, then Baffle them with your Bullshit.
-Not so in Colombia.
+Not so when doing Business in Colombia.

 I have screwed myself on business deals and situations by talking too much.
 Especially in the land of the Paisa, talking more won’t necessarily help you.
 Particularly with the old guard business type.
 This means listening carefully, being extremely reserved in your answers – except when you need to clarify or add necessary information.
 The rest – stuff it.